 After about a half hour of questions the man stood up, looked me deep in the eye, and said, “do you know the Lord Jesus Christ?”

 “Oh nooooooooo,” I thought.
 “I thought he was going to show me something that really works.”
 And my heart sunk into my toes.

 “I graduated from an all-girls’ religious high school and you ask me if I know Jesus Christ?”
 I said angrily.

 “I’m not asking if you know ABOUT Him,” he replied, “I’m asking if you KNOW HIM.”

 “Well I guess so,” I said disgustedly.
-“I’m sure I know as much of him as you do.”
+“I’m sure that after 13 years of religious education I know as much of him as you do.”

 “If the President of the United States were walking down Main Street here, and you saw him coming, would you greet him as a longtime friend and ask about his family?”

 “Of course not.”

 “Because I don’t know him personally, and he doesn’t know me.”